jkuler/canary-device/README.md

 # at the project root (sensorsdev), type the following command
 (virualenv)youser@hostname:~$ ./virtualenv/bin/python http_client.py -n 10 --url http://localhost:8000/sensors/devices/
 ```
-The preceding command generates random temperature and create 10 records on database.
+The preceding command generates random temperature and creates 10 records on database.
 Now, let check to make sure we now have records in the database

 ```bash